ulricaskarin/ulricaskarin.github.io/linked.md

 ---
 layout: page
 title: Linked

-permalink: /linked/
+author: Ulrica Skarin
+type: list
+description: A list of useful links
 ---

-Some useful links on code related topics is presented on this page.
+Some useful links on code and graphic related topics is presented on this page.

 #### Static Site Generators (Jekyll):